SigmaInformatique/dloc/README.md

 ## Install

-Download [Dart](https://www.dartlang.org/downloads/) and unzip the ZIP file, which creates a dart directory.
+Download the [Dart SDK](https://www.dartlang.org/downloads/) and unzip the ZIP file.

-Put `dart/dart-sdk/bin` in your PATH.
+Put `dart-sdk/bin` in your PATH.

 If behind a proxy, set the environment variables: `http_proxy`, `https_proxy`, and `no_proxy`.